postpartum grief, grieving old life after baby, missing old life after baby

 3. Does missing my old life mean I regret having a baby?

-No. You can deeply love your baby and still miss your old life.
-Those feelings can exist together.
+No but even if you do have feelings of regret occasionally, that’s also very normal and common.
+You can also deeply love your baby and still miss your old life.
+Those feelings often exist together.

 4. What is postpartum grief?